JankGaming/jankbot-modules/twitter/README.md

 a new application.
 Paste your consumer and access tokens into `tweet.json`, and put whatever steam IDs you want to allow to tweet in the `allowed` array in the `tweet.json` file.

+## Commands

+This module will not list commands in the help section, as they are private to the list of steam IDs defined in `tweet.json`.

+`tweet [SOME MESSAGE]` will tweet the given message